 Instruction about marriage

-people in charge of the Church say that all ministers should be “husbands of
+1&2.
+People in charge of the Church say that all ministers should be

-but Paul did not mean this; rather, he was speaking against polygamy.
-Paul was
+married, but Paul didn't say that; he was speaking against polygamy.
+We can assume

 children are part of the picture; hence they should be well controlled.
 Had

-Paul mandated to Timothy that all ministers be married, he would have
+Paul mandated to Timothy that all ministers should be married, he would have

-contradicted his statements in First Corinthians chapter seven.
-It Paul preferred the
+contradicted himself in First Corinthians chapter seven.
+We know that Paul preferred the

-saints to remain single, why do Church leaders use marriage as a criterion for
+saints to remain single; why then do Church leaders use marriage as a criterion for

-trust in single people, and it makes them feel inferior as though they were
+trust in single people, and it makes them feel like

 second-class citizens, and for that reason we don’t see many single people